SHARE

 • In a bowl or measuring cup, mix together the milk and lemon juice until combined and allow it to sit for a few minutes to thicken slightly.
 This acts as the "buttermilk".
 NOTE: If using whole milk or heavy milk, the thickening should happen more quickly and you might need a little more buttermilk if the batter isn't wet enough.

-• In a bowl, add together the flour, baking powder, sugar, cinnamon, nutmeg, and salt, whisking everything until combined.
+• In a bowl, add together the flour, baking powder, sugar, Dessert Lover Blend, and salt, whisking everything until combined.

 • Add in the COLD butter and using a pastry blender (or two forks), blend in the butter into the dry ingredients until everything looks 'peas-like'.